coleifer/peewee/docs/peewee/api.rst

-    To add new relationships between objects, you can either assign the objects directly to the ``ManyToManyField`` attribute, or call the :py:meth:`~ManyToManyField.add` method.
+    To add new relationships between objects, you can either assign the objects directly to the ``ManyToManyField`` attribute, or call the :meth:`~ManyToManyField.add` method.
 The difference between the two is that simply assigning will clear out any existing relationships, whereas ``add()`` can preserve existing relationships.